 - “How can I ask better questions in conversations to not be afraid of networking?”

 Each question led me to find ways to improve myself and people have noticed my changes year after year.
-I wish I had be introduced to it earlier in my life.
-I would have saved so much more time and accomplish a lot more. but hey, it's never too late!
+I wish I had been introduced to it earlier in my life.
+It would have saved me from countless panic-attacks feeling I am worthless.
+But hey, it's never too late!